5 Tips for career progression

 2.30 min | David Brown | Article | Career development Upskilling

 Have you just started your career with great ambitions to succeed?
-Andrew Nip, Sales Training & Internal Recruitment Manager of Hays Asia, puts forward some useful tips from what he has learnt during his career progression.
+Here are some useful tips to help you progress in your career journey.

 Tips for Career Progression

-The fortunate thing, however, is that over my short career so far, I have come across many people who have reached their goals and are in my eyes are worthy of being called truly successful.
-Therefore, I’d like to share some nuggets of gold which I have learnt from them and the lessons I try to remind myself of each morning.
+The fortunate thing, however, is that if you’re just starting your career you can cross paths with many people who have reached their goals and are worthy of being called truly ‘successful’.
+So I’d like to share some nuggets of gold which I have learned through the people I have worked with and lessons I try to remind myself of each morning.

 1. Accountability is key